 - Atari ST

-Among my collection of Atari hardware I had a non-working
+Amongst my collection of original Atari hardware I had a non-working

 520STFM that I had purchased some time ago meaning to repair it.
 The case was in very good